spookterfr/Phoenix-UNIFY/README.md

 **1.** Because we are tired of how slow and inefficient the apps are.

 **2.** Because it would be MUCH more convenient to have all of these essential apps in one, as opposed to scattered around and probably unused.

-## the rest

-As i'm writing this, I realize nobody is gonna see this, huh.
-Ah well, good habit to have, I suppose.